endail/hx711/README.md

 ![hx711.gif](resources/hx711.gif)

 The .gif above illustrates the output of the test code where I applied pressure to the load cell.
 The HX711 chip was operating at 80Hz.
-However, note from the code that the value being used is [the median of five samples](src/SimpleHX711Test.cpp#L50) from the sensor.
+However, note from the code that the value being used is the median of three samples from the sensor.

 ## Examples